Humbugs/Humbugs.github.io/_products/extra-strong-mints.md

 height:
 depth:
 weight:
-meta_description: Extra Strong Mints only £1/100g.
+meta_description: 'Extra Strong Mints only Ãº1/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Mint]
 flavour: [Mint]